bdavj/esphome-honeywell-galaxy7-keypad/components/honeywell_galaxy7_keypad/README.md

 ### Key handling

 - ESC clears the input buffer and refreshes the screen.
-- ENT publishes the buffered digits/letters to `rs485_rx_id` (if provided), clears the buffer, and briefly clears the sensor again so repeated codes still fire.
+- ENT publishes the buffered digits/letters to the `code_sensor` (if configured), clears the buffer, and briefly clears the sensor again so repeated codes still fire.
 - Other keys are masked with `*` on the second line while you type.
 - The component automatically ACKs keys back to the keypad to stop repeats and tracks tamper (`F4 7F`).